Zuk310/mora-jai-solver/README.md

 This project is a dedicated tool for players of the game _Blue Prince_.
 It provides an interface to replicate any in-game Mora Jai puzzle and uses an intelligent **A\* (A-star) search algorithm** to find the most optimal solution.

 By running the solver in a background thread, the application remains perfectly responsive even when tackling the most complex puzzles.
-The application is designed not only to be functional but also to match the beautiful, dark, and magical aesthetic of the game itself, providing a seamless experience for players.

 ## ✨ Features